How to Elope in Washington

 Near Seattle

-Within Seattle or just a 1-2 hour drive from Seattle, there are a variety of stunning landscapes: meadows, forests, and snow-covered mountains.
+For couples wanting to elope in Washington but only within Seattle or just a 1-2 hour drive from Seattle, there are a variety of stunning landscapes: meadows, forests, and snow-covered mountains.
 It can get crowded here, so if you’re looking for an intimate setting, weekdays are best.

 Pass/Permit Required: Depending on where you want to get married, you might need a special use permit.
 Sometimes the details can be confusing or tough to find, so it’s easiest to call ahead about specific locations or ask your friendly elopement photographer (that’s me!).